Sky Fort

-In addition to the 36 office floors, the skyscraper will have a cafe on the ground floor, 3 technical floors and a restaurant on two levels at the top of the building, where there will also be a panoramic observation deck.
-A panoramic elevator will be used between the restaurant at the top and the observation deck.
-The building will have a total of 19 elevators, of which 4 will connect the ground floor and underground floors, 13 high-speed elevators will serve the office floors.
-There will also be one cargo and one more to be used in emergency rescue operations.
+Beyond the 36 office floors, the skyscraper features a ground-level café, three technical floors and a two-level restaurant at the summit that includes a panoramic observation deck.
+A panoramic elevator provides transport between the restaurant and the observation deck.
+The building incorporates a total of 19 elevators, with four connecting the ground and underground levels, 13 high-speed units serving the office floors, one cargo elevator and one dedicated emergency rescue unit.